garagehive/garagehive.github.io/docs/garagehive-work-in-progress.md

 ---

 ## Work In Progress Report
 The **Work in Progress** report generates detailed insights into Jobsheets that are in progress, including information about items, labour, costs, total amounts, and other relevant details.
+Here is how to open the report:
-1. In the the Role Centre, select **Report**, followed by **End of Day** and then **Jobsheets - Work in Progress**.
+1. In the the Role Centre, select **Reports**, followed by **End of Day** and then **Jobsheets - Work in Progress**.

    ![](media/garagehive-work-in-progress2.png)